coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "~ x" := (not x) (at level 75, right associativity).

-One can also define notations for incomplete terms, with the hole expected to be inferred at typing time.
+One can also define notations for incomplete terms, with the hole expected to be inferred during typechecking.

 .. coqtop:: in